 The reason I don’t sell and go for higher cash returns is simple.
-We have a lot of money in liquid investments already, we don’t need cash flow, we don’t spend the cash flow we have.
+We have a lot of money in liquid investments already, we don’t need cash flow, we don’t spend a fraction the cash flow we have.

 We have ten million in other loans for business development from our inmate program.
 They are being repaid reasonably, it is just a return of principal, we don’t charge interest on those.
 Unlike Chan and my parents, they do have to repay the principal.